Position Title: Community Space Coordinator

 Hours: Full time (40 hours per week)

-Benefits: Generous 90% employer-paid medical, dental, and vision insurance; 401K plan with employer match; subsidized transit pass; cell phone reimbursement; paid time off & 14 paid holidays annually.
-Flexible work hours and remote work until further notice.
+Benefits: Generous 90% employer-paid medical, dental, and vision insurance; 401K plan with employer contribution; subsidized transit pass; work from home stipend; paid time off & up to 14 paid holidays annually.
+Flexible work hours.

-APANO (The Asian Pacific American Network of Oregon) unites Asians and Pacific Islanders to build power, develop leaders, and advance equity through organizing, advocacy, community development, and cultural work.
+APANO Communities United Fund unites Asians and Pacific Islanders to build power, develop leaders, and advance equity through organizing, advocacy, community development, and cultural work.
 We envision a just world where Asians and Pacific Islanders and communities who share our aspirations and struggles have the power, resources, and voice to determine our own futures, and where we work in solidarity to drive political, social, economic, and cultural change.
-APANO has a 501(c)(3) organization called APANO Communities United Fund (CUF) and works closely with its affiliate 501(c)(4) organization, APANO.
+APANO Communities United Fund (CUF) is a 501(c)(3) organization that works closely with its affiliate 501(c)(4) organization, APANO.

 This position is full-time, 40 hours per week, and is currently 95% remote due to COVID-19.
 The current schedule is Monday, Tuesday, Thursday, Friday 9 AM – 5 PM and Wednesday 10:30 AM – 6:30 PM.
 Night and weekend availability are required due to Community Space programs.
 When the APANO Orchards of 82 Community Space reopens for public events the weekly schedule will be Tuesday – Saturday to accommodate Community Space programs.